xuthus/PipeControllerII/README.md

 # PipeControllerII
 one class file game

-Sometimes on Friday at work we write games :) Every developer writes his little game applcation.
+Sometimes on Friday at work we write games :) Every developer writes his little game application.

 All the games are small so that we can secretly embed them into our main application.